YeisonAndreyLiCe/python_intermediate_topics/README.md

 from . import module1, module2, module3 ...
 ```
 Doing this will allows us to use namespaced modules, such as `package.module1`, `package.module2`, etc.

+---
+In python functions are `first class objects`.
+This means that functions can be passed as arguments to other functions, and can also be returned from other functions as well.
+Functions are also able to be defined inside other functions.
+This is all done to avoid code duplication and to allow programmers to create abstractions.

 ## Closures
 > "By default, after the function finishes execution, it returns to a blank state.
 This means its memory is wiped of all of its past arguments".
 [Bex T (Medium), 2023](https://towardsdatascience.com/5-signs-youve-become-an-advanced-pythonista-without-even-realizing-it-2b1dd7ef57f3 "5-signs-youve-become-an-advanced-pythonista-without-even-realizing-it")